What are HOV lanes? Where are highway HOV lanes located?When do highway HOV lanes operate?Why do we have highway HOV lanes?

 - SR 520 (east of I-405): 5 am – 7 pm.
 Note that unlike the rest of the system, HOV lanes on SR 520 are on the right side of the general purpose lanes.

-- Direct access ramps (all): 24 hours a day, even when HOV lanes are open to all traffic.
+- Direct access ramps: 24 hours a day, even when HOV lanes are open to all traffic.
+The direct access ramps in Bellevue and Kirkland are part of the express toll lanes system.
 Note that direct access ramps at Ash Way are restricted to buses-only.

-Hours are shown graphically on the HOV webmap.
-When HOV lanes are open to all traffic, they should be treated as a regular left-side freeway lane.
-Left-side freeway lanes are normally reserved for passing.
+When HOV lanes are open to all traffic, they should be treated as a regular left-side highway lane.
+Left-side highway lanes are normally reserved for passing.

 Drivers can use HOV lanes whenever there are two or more people (including the driver) in the vehicle.
 The definition of "people" is not limited by age or licensing status.
 Hybrid and other green vehicles are required to have the same number of occupants as other vehicles in the HOV lanes.
 Trucks are limited to 10,000 pounds gross vehicle weight, but there is no weight limit for recreational vehicles or buses.
 Towing is allowed in the HOV lanes as long as an adequate speed can be maintained and the combined weight does not exceed 10k.

-Buses, emergency vehicles, and motorcycles can use freeway HOV lanes, regardless of how many people are on board.
+Buses, emergency vehicles, and motorcycles can use highway HOV lanes, regardless of how many people are on board.

 - People driving alone, except as noted above.